google/WebFundamentals/src/content/en/fundamentals/getting-started/primers/promises.md

     })

-[Click here to see that in action](_code/story.json), check the console in DevTools to see the result.
+[Click here to see that in action](https://github.com/googlesamples/web-fundamentals/blob/gh-pages/fundamentals/getting-started/primers/story.json){: target="_blank" .external }, check the console in DevTools to see the result.
 Now we can make HTTP requests without manually typing `XMLHttpRequest`, which is great, because the less I have to see the infuriating camel-casing of `XMLHttpRequest`, the happier my life will be.

 ## Chaining